dharc-org/chad-ap/process/development/03/informal-competency-questions.md

 CQ_3.1

 ### Question
-Return the techniques used in digitization processes.
+What are the techniques used in digitization processes?

 ### Expected outcome
-A list of tuples.
+A list of: `digitization`, `technique`

 ### Result
 * `ALD-15-acq`, `structured-light-scanning`